CyVerse-learning-materials/kallisto_tutorial/index.rst

 Goal
 ----

-**Analyze RNA-Seq data for differential expression**. `Kallisto <https://pachterlab.github.io/kallisto/about>`_ is a quick, highly-efficient software for quantifying transcript abundances in an RNA-Seq experiment.
+**Analyze RNA-Seq data for differential expression**. |Kallisto manual| is a quick, highly-efficient software for quantifying transcript abundances in an RNA-Seq experiment.
 Even on a typical laptop, Kallisto can quantify 30 million reads in less than 3 minutes.
-Integrated into CyVerse, you can take advantage of CyVerse data management tools to process your reads, do the Kallisto quantification, and analyze your reads with the Kallisto companion software `Sleuth <https://pachterlab.github.io/sleuth/about>`_ in an R-Studio environment.
+Integrated into CyVerse, you can take advantage of CyVerse data management tools to process your reads, do the Kallisto quantification, and analyze your reads with the Kallisto companion software |Sleuth manual| in an R-Studio environment.

 ----